devops-ontap/cisco-fso-labs/lab-kube/setup_appd_kube_cluster_agent/input/README.md

 Instructors
 ============

+The Helm Values File for AppD contains the Controller logon info so it is kept in the vault in base64 Ideally, this should also be encrypted within the container.
+On the To Do List.

 Note: You cannot add two different kube clusters to AppD if they have the same release and namespace names.
 This seems to be a bug.
 Make sure that when you install the kubernetes cluster agent, that you ensure it is installed to a unique namespace name